 Magnetism is a neat novelty and commercial magnets generally are sold solely for their appeal.
 However, even if you've only played with small magnets you've probably noticed that their power and range varies a lot.

 Some magnets can lift metal off the ground without even touching it, while others barely budge their target even if they are next to it.
 This happens because “magnet” is a very broad definition.

 Magnets can be made of many unique materials, in various sizes, and with completely different charges.
 So at the end of the day how far can a magnet reach?
 What is the real limit for magnetism?
 And what are some of the strongest magnets in the market right now?
 Keep on reading and you'll find the answer to all of those questions.

-How Far Can a Magnet Reach?
+How Far Do Magnets Reach?

-The reach of a magnet is something that is closely tied to its volume and material.
+So How Far Do Magnets Reach? the reach of a magnet is something that is closely tied to its volume and material.
 So generally speaking the larger a magnet is the larger its practical reach should be.